-Serve it with fruit, yogurt, ice cream, or mixed into your overnight oats!
+Serve it with fruit, yogurt, ice cream, or use it as a crunchy overnight oats topping or topping for flax seed pudding!

 Jump to: